hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/09_DGE_LRT.md

 full_model <- ~ genotype + treatment + time + treatment:time
 ```

-To perform the LRT test, we can determine all genes that have significant differences in expression between treatments between any of the time points by giving the 'reduced model' without the `treatment:time` term:
+To perform the LRT test, we can determine all genes that have significant differences in expression between treatments across time points by giving the 'reduced model' without the `treatment:time` term:

 ```r
 reduced_model <- ~ genotype + treatment + time